tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Azure security privacy and compliance.md

     -   Events saved to a Storage Account for analysis later

     -   Export data using Log Profiles with Log Analytics

+    Ultimately, you will want to encourage them to use the new Azure Sentinel offering.

 10. What certifications does Azure have and can Azure hosted applications meet the US and European compliance goals?